 Forward-looking statements speak only as of the date the statements are made.
 You should not put undue reliance on any forward-looking statements.
 We assume no obligation to update forward-looking statements to reflect actual results, changes in assumptions, or changes in other factors affecting forward-looking information, except to the extent required by applicable securities laws.
 If we do update one or more forward-looking statements, no inference should be drawn that we will make additional updates with respect to those or other forward-looking statements.

 Conference Call

-Grand Canyon Education, Inc. will discuss its first quarter 2022 results and full year 2022 outlook during a conference call scheduled for today, May 4, 2022 at 4:30 p.m.
+Grand Canyon Education, Inc. will discuss its second quarter 2022 results and full year 2022 outlook during a conference call scheduled for today, August 4, 2022 at 4:30 p.m.
 Eastern time (ET).
-To participate in the live call, investors should dial 877-577-1769 (domestic and Canada) or 706-679-7806 (international), passcode 3393146 at 4:25 p.m.
-(ET).
-The Webcast will be available on the Grand Canyon Education, Inc. website at www.gce.com.